 We use the boom to control the shape and angle of the mainsail to optimize its efficiency and power.
 Some booms also have a Vang or Rod-Kicker installed to assist in trimming the mainsail.

-Depending on the rig type and setup of the boat, most vessels have at least two sails in addition to a light wind sail.
-The mainsail flies behind the mast, on top of the boom.
+The Mainsail flies behind the mast, on top of the boom.
 Although it may not always be the largest sail on the vessel, we commonly refer to it as “the main.”

-The headsail(s), located in front of the mast, are often of different sizes and shapes, and many sailboats have more than one.
-The jib and genoa are two of the most common types.
-Many types of sails are used for different sail plans and situations, and you can learn more about them in this guide.
+Different types of sails are used for various sail plans and situations, and you can learn more about them in this guide.

-Now that we had a look at the main parts that make a sailboat..well, a sailboat, let us dive deeper and look at the rest of the boat.
+Now that we had a look at the main parts of the boat, let us dive deeper and look at the rest of the vessel.

-The starboard and port side of a boat
+The starboard and port side of the boat

-If you are at the bow and shouting back to the skipper, “Go left!” he won’t know if you are referring to his left or left.
-This is where the terms “Port” and “Starboard” makes better sense.
+If you refer to something on the left side of the boat, the person facing you will be confused.
+He won’t know if you are referring to his or your left.
+This is where the terms “Port” and “Starboard” make better sense.

-When facing the front of the boat or the bow, your left side of the boat is the port side.
+When facing the front of the boat or the bow, your left side of the boat is the port side, and the right-hand side is the starboard.
 If you turn around and face the back of the boat or the stern, your right-hand side will be the port side.

-The windward side of the boat is the side facing the wind.
-If the wind comes from your right-hand side while facing forward, the starboard side is the windward side.
+- The windward side of the boat is the side facing the wind.
+If the wind comes from your right-hand side while facing forward, the starboard side is windward.
 This will be the boat’s high side as the wind heels the boat over.

-Leeward is opposite of windward, and the side of the boat is in the wind’s lee.
+- The leeward side of the boat is the side opposite to the wind.
 This will be the lower side of the ship while sailing as the wind heels the boat over.

-The boat’s bow is the front part and is typically shaped like a “V” to cut through the waves.
-Larger vessels often have a locker for their anchor chain in this section holding the anchor positioned at the front.
+The boat’s bow is the front part, typically shaped like a “V” to cut through the waves.
+Larger vessels often have a locker for their anchor chain in this section, holding the anchor at the front.